 The following are some of the quantitative factors you may want to evaluate:

-Next make adjustments for qualifications that make you an above average candidate.
+- Make adjustments for qualifications that make you an above or below average candidate.
 This could be a GPA that is significantly above average or below 3.0, and the amount of relevant work experience.
 Most ISU engineering students complete one co-op or internship before they graduate.

 - Cost of living varies widely from location to location so it is important to take this into consideration.
 The average salaries calculated by Engineering Career Services are composites representing many locations, and end up being representative of the Ames, IA area.
 Ames has a cost of living index of 97, which means the cost of living is 3% below the national average.
 Use the US Census Bureau lookup tables or one of the online calculators to adjust the average salary for your major for the location of the position.

 - The employer benefits package.